Call for Papers

-You are invited to submit a proposal to present a paper, poster, workshop or forum at the 47th NAPCRG Annual Meeting in Toronto, Ontario on November 16-19, 2019.
+We invite you to submit a proposal to present a paper, poster, workshop or forum at the NAPCRG 48th Annual Meeting in San Francisco, November 20-24, 2020.
 Proposals on any topic relating to primary care research are welcome from researchers throughout North America and the rest of the world.
-Regarding poster submissions, we give considerable time to poster sessions, have more space than is typical at meetings, and as such you are likely to receive more direct feedback and potential collaborators from a poster presentation than from an oral presentation in a parallel session.
+Regarding poster submissions, we give considerable time to poster sessions, have more space than is typical at meetings, and as such, you are likely to receive more direct feedback and potential collaborators from a poster presentation than from an oral presentation in a parallel session.

-Reviewers are wanted: If you’re interested in serving as a reviewer for NAPCRG 2019, please click here to submit your name.
+Reviewers wanted: If you’re interested in serving as a reviewer for NAPCRG 2020, please click here to submit your name.

 General Rules for All Submissions

 Submissions must meet all the requirements of the proposed category.
-A non- refundable submission fee of $20 US is required for each submission.
-NAPCRG accepts VISA, MasterCard, and American Express.
-All presenters must register for the conference and pay the appropriate registration fees.
-Submissions must be entered using the online submission process located at www.napcrg.org no later than April 16, 2019.
+A non-refundable submission fee of $20 USD is required for each submission.
+NAPCRG accepts VISA, MasterCard and American Express.
+Research that has been published at the time of abstract submission or presented at another national or international meeting is not acceptable.
+All presenters must register for the conference and pay the appropriate registration fee.
+Submissions must be entered using the online submission process located at www.napcrg.org no later than April 20, 2020.

 The Program Committee will consider proposals for a Symposium.
-This will consist of 5 research presentations on a related topic, followed by a discussant who will comment on the research and facilitate discussion.
-If you would like to propose a Symposium, please email firstname.lastname@example.org at the time of submission giving the titles of the papers, the presenting authors, and a proposed discussant.
-The Program Committee will consider the request, additionally each paper will still be considered individually for acceptance on its own merits.
+This will consist of five research presentations on a related topic, followed by a discussant who will comment on the research and facilitate discussion.
+If you would like to propose a Symposium, please email email@example.com at the time of submission giving the titles of the papers, the presenting authors and a proposed discussant.
+The Program Committee will consider the request and each paper will still be considered individually for acceptance on its own merits.

 To accommodate as many presenters as possible, the NAPCRG Program Committee reserves the right to limit each presenter to only one presentation.
 However, anyone may be listed as a co-author on multiple papers and may present another person’s paper if the original presenter is not able to attend.
 Acknowledgment of receipt of submissions will be emailed automatically after you complete your submission.
-Letters of acceptance will be emailed by July 1, 2019.
-Questions?
-Contact Jill Haught at email@example.com.
+Letters of acceptance will be emailed by July 1, 2020.

 Oral Presentation on Completed Research:

 If you are submitting an abstract in this category, the research must be complete at the time of the Call for Papers submission deadline.
 Oral presentations will be given in concurrent sessions and will be grouped by topic based on the categories selected during the submission process.
-A maximum of 15 minutes – 10 for presentation and 5 for discussion and transition to the next paper – will be allotted for individual oral presentations.
+A maximum of 15 minutes, 10 for presentation and five for discussion and transition to the next paper, will be allotted for individual oral presentations.
 The Program Committee reserves the right to convert “Oral Presentations on Completed Research” from podium presentations to “Posters on Completed Research” based on suitability and/or the need to limit each presenter’s podium presentations.

-Selected high impact, high quality oral presentations will be selected for presentation in an extended format to a larger audience as a “Distinguished Paper”.
-The authors of the top 20 rated abstracts will be contacted by June 18th to submit a 2-page extended abstract by July 11th.
+Selected high impact, high quality oral presentations will be selected for presentation in an extended format to a larger audience as a “Distinguished Paper.”
+The authors of the top 20 rated abstracts will be contacted by June 18th to submit a two-page extended abstract by July 13th.
 These extended abstracts will be reviewed by the Program Committee, which will select the final distinguished papers.
-Several selection factors are considered, including overall excellence, quality of research methods, quality of the writing, relevance to primary care clinical research, and overall impact of the research on primary care and/or clinical practice.
-These papers will be presented from the podium to the full conference in an extended format (15 - 20 minutes for presentation plus 5-10 minutes for questions depending on time available in the program).
+Several selection factors are considered, including overall excellence, quality of research methods, quality of writing, relevance to primary care clinical research and overall impact of the research on primary care and/or clinical practice.
+These papers will be presented from the podium to the full conference in an extended format (15 to 20 minutes for each presentation, plus 5 to 10 minutes for questions depending on time available in the program).
 Some of these papers will also be eligible for an international travel award for presentation at other meetings.

 Poster on Completed Research:

 If you are submitting an abstract in this category, the research must be complete at the time of the Call for Papers submission deadline.
-Poster presentations will be scheduled to avoid any overlap with oral presentations or other events, to maximize contact between researchers.
-Presenters are asked to attend their posters during designated times during NAPCRG.
+Poster presentations will be scheduled to avoid overlap with oral presentations or other events, to maximize contact between researchers.
+Presenters are asked to attend their posters during designated times during the NAPCRG Annual Meeting.

 Poster on Research in Progress: